- We provide a security.txt file for structured security contact information.

 Did you find a security vulnerability?
 You find our security-related contact details above.
-Besides, we run a bug bounty program to ensure the highest security and privacy.
+Besides, we run a bug bounty program to ensure the highest level of security and privacy.
 Everyone is eligible to participate in the program subject to the below-mentioned conditions and requirements (“disclosure policy”) of the InfoSec Handbook.

 We are big fans of “coordinated disclosure.”
 Due to this, we stay with the following process:

-- We check your report for eligibility and respond within 5 days if you included any valid contact data.
+We check your report for eligibility and respond within 5 days if you included any valid contact data.

 Depending on the result, we either: